 Enderlein, Volkmar.
 1987.
 “Die Erwerbung der Fassade von Mschatta,” Forschungen und Berichte 26: 81.

 Kusenbach, Margarethe.
 2003.
 “Street Phenomenology: The Go-Along as Ethnographic Research Tool,” Ethnography 4 (3): 455.

 Lielich-Wolf, Antje and Avenarius, Gundula.
 2008.
 “Der Dialog als Methode in der Kunstvermittlung,” Standbein Spielbein 80.

 Mauss, Marcel.
 1954.
 The Gift.
 Forms and Functions of Exchange in Archaic Societies.
 Transl. by Ian Cunnison.
 London: Cohen & West.

 Miller, Daniel.
 2002.
 “Artefacts and the Meaning of Things.”
 In T. Ingold (ed.), Companion Encyclopedia of Anthropology, 396-419.
 London and New York: Routledge.

 Verran, Helen.
 1999.
 “Staying True to the Laughter in Nigerian Classrooms,” The Sociological Review 47 (S1): 136-155.

-Rikke Gram is a CARMAH member and a master student in the Institute of European Ethnology at the Humboldt University of Berlin.
+Rikke Gram is a CARMAH associate and a master student in the Institute of European Ethnology at the Humboldt University of Berlin.
 Her research focuses on migration and participatory approaches in museums.